DaycareIQ/blog.daycareiq.com/_posts/2016-09-24-New-Features-Galore.md

 published: false
 author: cp
 ---

-There are so many features we better get started!
+There are so many features we can't waste a minute - we better get started!

 ###Program Ratios